-Some of the AP hard constraints have been removed in [19], [20], by means of bypassing the AP requirement that a point acting as an exemplar (cluster center) for others also acts as its own exemplar.
-However, the algorithms in [19], [20] are not designed to be used in the presence of noisy constraints and, in fact, still strictly enforce instance-level constraints.
+Previous work on semi-supervised clustering with AP includes algorithms that strictly enforce instancelevel constraints by insisting that data points with must-link constraints belong to the same cluster [6], [19].
+Such hard constraints have been removed in [19], [20], by means of bypassing the AP requirement that a point acting as an exemplar (cluster center) for others also acts as its own exemplar.
 In the current paper, we describe a novel semi-supervised AP clustering algorithm where a confidence is assigned to the set of instance-level constraints; the constraints then need not be strictly enforced during the clustering.
 The paper is organized as follows.
 The affinity propagation algorithm with extensions including softening constraints or added supervision are presented in Section 2.
-The new algorithm, soft-constraint semi-supervised affinity propagation (SCSSAP), is derived in Section 3.
-The clustering datasets, evaluation metrics and results are described in Section 4.
-An extension of SCSSAP that employs metric learning is presented in Section 5.
-Section 6 concludes the work.
+The new algorithm, soft-constraint semi-supervised AP, is derived in Section 3.
+The clustering datasets and evaluation metrics are described in Section 4, with the results presented in Section 5.
+An extension of SCSSAP that employs metric learning is presented in Section 6.
+Section 7 concludes the work.